Workman/coinbase-exchange-ruby/README.md

 # Coinbase Pro Ruby library

-__Note:__ This library isn't actively maintained.
-Please refer to the [Node.js client library](https://github.com/coinbase/coinbase-pro-node) for an up-to-date client implementation.
+__Note:__ This library isn't actively maintained by Coinbase anymore.
+For the original implementation, check out [the former project](https://github.com/coinbase/coinbase-exchange-ruby) or refer to the [Node.js client library](https://github.com/coinbase/coinbase-pro-node) for an up-to-date official client implementation.

 ## REST Client